 1. Sentences Starting with “it”

 The detailed grammar of this kind of sentence is analysed in the post 103.
-Using “It” for a Subsequent Verb.
-To indicate an opinion, one would mostly continue after it with is or seems plus an adjective (not an -ed verb) like possible, arguable, likely, feasible, tenable or reasonable, followed by that, like this:
+Postponed Subjects in “It” Sentences.
+To indicate an opinion, one would mostly continue after it with is or seems plus an adjective (not an -ed verb) like possible, probable, arguable, likely, feasible, tenable or reasonable, followed by that, like this:

 (g) It is arguable that India’s growth will accelerate.

-The adjective likely is particularly flexible, since it can also be used in a sentence without it (India’s growth is likely to accelerate).
+For more about possible in such sentences, see 181.
+Expressing Possibility.
+Likely is particularly flexible, since it can also be used without a starting it (India’s growth is likely to accelerate).
 The verb SEEM has some flexibility too, since it does not always need a following adjective: one can begin It seems that … .